Did you know that mental stimulation games for a Blue Heeler puppy are just as important as physical games?

-- APPROPRIATE CHEWING: The KONG Puppy soft rubber formula is customized for a growing puppy's baby teeth and gums.
-This gentle, but long lasting toy helps satisfy instinctual needs and provides mental stimulation.
-By encouraging healthy play and satisfying instinctual needs, this toy helps solve chewing, separation anxiety, teething, boredom, weight management, crate training, digging, barking and more!
+- Appropriate Chewing: The KONG Puppy soft rubber formula is customized for a growing puppy's baby teeth and gums.
+This gentle, but long-lasting toy helps satisfy instinctual needs and provides mental stimulation.
+By encouraging healthy play and satisfying instinctual needs, this treat-dispensing puzzle toy helps solve chewing, separation anxiety, teething, boredom, weight management, crate training, digging and barking

-- FETCH TOY: The KONG Puppy's unpredictable bounce makes for exciting games of fetch and other interactive play with your pet.
+- Fetch Toy: The KONG Puppy's unpredictable bounce makes for exciting games of fetch and other interactive play with your pet.
 This is a fun way for beginning chewers to get the exercise they need and expend excess energy

-- GREAT FOR STUFFING: The stuffable KONG Puppy is even more enticing when stuffed with puppy kibble, peanut butter, KONG Puppy Easy Treat, Snacks or Ziggies.
+- Great For Stuffing: The stuffable KONG Puppy is even more enticing when treat filled with bits of puppy kibble, peanut butter, KONG Puppy Easy Treat, Snacks or Ziggies.
 Dishwasher safe for easy clean up.
-BONUS: For an added challenge, freeze stuffed KONG for 4-6 hours before giving to your puppy.
+Bonus: For an added challenge, freeze stuffed KONG for 4-6 hours before giving to your puppy

-- VET RECOMMENDED: Veterinarians and trainers worldwide recommend the KONG Puppy.
-Made in the USA.
-Globally Sourced Materials.
+- Made in the USA.
+Globally Sourced Materials

 6. Treasure Hunt